Γ-Hydroxybutyric acid: Detection of use

 GHB may be quantitated in blood or plasma to confirm a diagnosis of poisoning in hospitalized patients, to provide evidence in an impaired driving, or to assist in a medicolegal death investigation.
 Blood or plasma GHB concentrations are usually in a range of 50–250 mg/L in persons receiving the drug therapeutically (during general anesthesia), 30–100 mg/L in those arrested for impaired driving, 50–500 mg/L in acutely intoxicated patients and 100–1000 mg/L in victims of fatal overdosage.
 Urine is often the preferred specimen for routine drug abuse monitoring purposes.
 Both γ-butyrolactone (GBL) and 1,4-butanediol are converted to GHB in the body.

-In January 2016, it was announced scientists had developed a way to detect GHB, among other things, in saliva.
+A method of detecting GHB in saliva was developed in 2016.